Check back for 2024 nominations to open. Nominations for 2023 awards are now closed.

 The award shall consist of an award of $500 and a plaque commemorating the award.
 The recipient shall also be provided with a one-year membership to the NAPDS.

-The recipient will be invited, at the NAPDS Annual Conference to (a) present a summary of her/his doctoral research and (b) facilitate a mentoring session for doctoral students/candidates.
+The recipient will be invited, at the NAPDS Annual Conference to (a) present a summary of the doctoral research and (b) facilitate a mentoring session for doctoral students/candidates.

 The recipient will be invited to serve on the awards committee for the following year.

-Participation in the NAPDS Doctoral Dissertation Award is limited to those who have completed their doctorates within 3 semesters (Fall 2019-Summer 2020) prior to the nomination submission date (November 6, 2020).
+Participation in the NAPDS Doctoral Dissertation Award is limited to those who have completed their doctorates within 3 semesters (Fall 2021-Summer 2022) prior to the nomination submission date, January 9, 2023.

 Participation is not restricted to NAPDS members.

-Dissertations submitted shall fall within the scope of Professional Development Schools research, with demonstrated relevance to one or more of the 9 essentials.
+Dissertations submitted shall fall within the scope of Professional Development Schools research, with demonstrated relevance to one or more of the NAPDS 9 essentials (second edition).